 Available to those who have handed in your assignments and met the certification criteria of Part One.

-Consists of two 45-minute live webinars (11th and the 13th of May).
+Consists of two 45-minute live webinars (Tuesday 25th and Thursday 27th of May).
 This part of the course will take you approximately 4 hours in total (incl. preparation)

 Participants must join on these specific days and times to be able to join the discussion and the question-and-answer sessions.
 Questions will have to be submitted beforehand.
 Further details will be provided.